sachin040896/netflix_global_content_strategy_analysis_python/README.md

 # netflix_global_content_strategy_analysis_python

+## Overview
+Netflix is a global leader in the streaming industry, boasting an extensive and diverse content library that serves millions of subscribers worldwide.
+Facing intensifying competition from major OTT platforms such as Amazon Prime, Disney+, and Hulu, Netflix must deepen its understanding of evolving user preferences, content consumption trends, and performance metrics.
+This analysis aims to leverage data-driven insights to optimize Netflix’s content strategy, enhance customer retention, and support informed business decision-making in a highly competitive market landscape. <br>

+## Dataset Description:
+Netflix is one of the most popular media and video streaming platforms.
+They have over 10000 movies or tv shows available on their platform, as of mid-2021, they had over 222M Subscribers globally.
+This tabular dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc <br>
+- Show_id: Unique ID for every movie or TV show. <br>
+- Type: Identifier - Is it a movie or a TV show? <br>
+- Title: The title of the movie or TV show. <br>
+- Director: The director of the movie. <br>
+- Cast: The talented actors involved in the movie or show. <br>
+- Country: The country where the movie or show was produced. <br>
+- Date_added: The date it was added to Netflix. <br>
+- Release_year: The actual release year of the movie or show. <br>
+- Rating: The TV rating of the movie or show. <br>
+- Duration: Total duration, whether in minutes or number of seasons. <br>
+- Listed_in: Genre. <br>
+- Description: A brief summary description. <br>

 ## Key Insights from the Case Study
 1. Dataset and Scope <br>
 - The dataset includes 8,807 Netflix titles as of mid-2021, covering movies and TV shows with details such as directors, cast, countries, ratings, release year, duration, genres, and descriptions. <br>